ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/00-introduction.md

 [order of growth]{.term}).
 The growth rate is what determines the resource consumption for large inputs.
 Thankfully, growth rate expressions are relatively easy to compare.
-This allows us decide which of two algorithms is better at solving the same problem.
+This allows us to decide which of two algorithms is better at solving the same problem.
 Asymptotic analysis also gives algorithm designers a tool for estimating whether a proposed solution is likely to meet the resource constraints for a problem before they implement an actual program.